Temporal correlation in the inverse-gamma polymer: Introduction

 \subsubsection{Integrable probability}

 For exactly solvable LPP models based on RSK correspondence or similar remarkable bijections, it is possible to write down explicit formulas for one-point and multi-point distributions.
-These formulas typically involve Fredholm determinants and are rather complicated to work with.
 Integrable probability estimates refer to estimates and asymptotics obtained by careful analysis of these formulas.
 Beginning with the seminal work of Baik, Deift and Johansson \cite{Bai-Dei-Joh-99}, which established the Tracy-Widom scaling limit for the longest increasing subsequence problem, this approach has brought much success.
-This includes Airy process limits for the last-passage time profile started from particular initial conditions and more recently the construction of the KPZ fixed point that admits general initial conditions.
-Formulas for two-time distributions have also been obtained but so far these have not yielded useful asymptotics.
+This includes process limits for the last-passage time profile started from particular initial conditions: {the droplet initial condition \cite{Airy_2}, the flat initial condition \cite{Airy_1, Airy_11}, and the stationary initial condition \cite{converge_BK}.
+More recently, the seminal work \cite{kpz_fix} constructed the KPZ fixed point which admits general initial conditions.
+Formulas for two-time distributions have also been obtained \cite{ Baik-Liu-19, two_time_LPP, Liao-22, Liu-22}.}